overwolf/overwolf.github.io/docs/start/sample-app-overview.md

 The sample app is built with JS code and TypeScript.
 An official Vue, React, and Angular version will be added soon.
 Until then, check our [community snippets](../topics/snippets) page for an unofficial Vue version and other code samples, like React boilerplate for Overwolf apps and more.

 :::note Download
-It's highly recommended to follow the below steps for setting up the sample app, including download the source code and built it manually.
+It's highly recommended to follow the below steps for setting up the sample app, including download the source code and building it manually.

 For those who need it, here is a direct download link to the latest version:
 [Download here](https://www.overwolf.com/app/Overwolf-Sample_App).